Do you check your phone first thing in the morning? Can’t stop checking

 -

-Preoccupation with usage of Internet.
+Preoccupation with the usage of the Internet.

 -